p4tl/p4tl/README.md

-- 👋 Hi, I’m @p4tl
+- 👋 Hi, I’m bountyoverload
 - 👀 I’m interested in Web Application Security and Binary Exploitation
-- 🌱 I’m currently learning Recon Methodology, Web Application Firewalls, C, JS.
+- 🌱 I’m currently learning to construct a better approach when testing web applications
-- 💞️ I’m looking to bug hunt with new people.
+- 💞️ I’m looking to collaborate in bug bounties
-- 📫 How to reach me : P4TL#4673.
+- 📫 How to reach me : bountyoverload#4673.

 <!---
 p4tl/p4tl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.